 Luke Murphy / Attic Projects Catch8 Workshop Series

-Please be aware of the Cancellation Policy here
+Prior to booking, please be aware of the Cancellation Policy.

 Maxine is an independent choreographer and director.
 She is also Associate Director and Choreographer for Punchdrunk, with whom she has co-directed many works including multi-award winning Sleep No More (London, Boston, New York, Shanghai), The Drowned Man, Faust, Masque of the Red Death and Tunnel 228, Maxine’s most recent dance theatre creation for the stage - After Lethe - premiered at Staastheater Kassel in May, 2016.
 Maxine is also a principle artist at Springboard Danse Montreal where she created Hubris (2015) and Electric Sheep (2016).
 Future projects include performance project for b12 festival Berlin 2017 and a new creation with Strut Dance, Perth Australia for 2018.